AhmadHatziq/cs50w/Project 5 - Capstone/capstone/README.md

 - CSS
 - HTML

+## Justifications for Distinctiveness and Complexity Requirements

+This project is different from the old CS50W Pizza project and Project 2 (Commerce) as there are no items being sold/bought/auctioned etc. The only entity in this project are the `Geocaches`.

+The project is different from Project 4 (Network) as although there are posts being displayed in this project, the posts here utilize both text and image contents, rather than just text contents.
+Furthermore, the only asynchronous function is when a `Geocache` is marked as `found` or `unfound`, which I have implemented using the `PUT` method.

+## Design Considerations

+One of the main motivations of this project was to enhance my skills in using public APIs, in this case the Google Maps API.
+A location-based treasure hunting activity (geocaching) appears to fulfill the use-case of using the Google Maps API.

+To keep the data models manageable, only 3 data models were used.
+One for the user accounts, another for the geocache data and lastly for the discussion posts.

+The challenge of this project comes in knowing how to render data via Google Maps and obtaining user inputs (coordinates) for it.
+Vanilla JavsScript is extensively used to support the interaction with Google Maps.

+This project is mobile responsive.

 ## Code Contributions For Significant Files (What I Did)

 The significant code contributions are listed below: